xCDAT/xcdat/README.rst

 -----------------------------
 xCDAT (released as ``xcdat``) follows a rapid release cycle with continuous integration/continuous deployment.
 This means releases are made relatively frequently based on the importance of commits.
-The xCDAT team reviews if commits warrant a release every two weeks.
+The xCDAT core team reviews commits every two weeks to determine if they warrant a release.

 To be notified of releases through GitHub: